spynetS/Pager/README.md

 ### Installing

-Download the two jar files pinit.jar and pc.jar
+[Download](https://github.com/spynetS/Pager/releases/tag/1.0) the two jar files pinit.jar and pc.jar and place them where you want your project

 ### Executing program